England and Wales Cricket Board: Status of Wales

-The absence of a Welsh cricket team has seen a number of debates within the Welsh Parliament.
-In 2013 a debate saw both Conservative and Labour members lend their support to the establishment of an independent Welsh team.
+The absence of a Welsh cricket team has been debated within the Welsh Parliament.
+During a 2013 debate, Conservative member Mohammad Asghar said he supported the establishment of an independent Welsh team.

 In 2015, a report produced by the Welsh Parliament's petitions committee reflected the passionate debate around the issue.
 Bethan Jenkins, Plaid Cymru's spokesperson on heritage, culture, sport and broadcasting, and a member of the petitions committee, argued that Wales should have its own international team and withdraw from the ECB.
-Jenkins noted that Ireland (with a population of 6.4 million) was an ICC member with 6,000 club players whereas Wales (with 3.2 million) had 7,500.
-Jenkins said: "Cricket Wales and Glamorgan CCC say the idea of a Welsh national cricket team is 'an emotive subject', of course having a national team is emotive, you only have to look at the stands during any national game to see that.
+Jenkins said that Ireland (with a population of 6.4 million) was an ICC member with 6,000 club players whereas Wales (with 3.2 million) had 7,500.
+Jenkins stated: "Cricket Wales and Glamorgan CCC say the idea of a Welsh national cricket team is 'an emotive subject', of course having a national team is emotive, you only have to look at the stands during any national game to see that.
 To suggest this as anything other than natural is a bit of a misleading argument."

 In 2017, the First Minister of Wales, Carwyn Jones called for the reintroduction of the Welsh one day team stating: "[It] is odd that we see Ireland and Scotland playing in international tournaments and not Wales."

-In 2019, Plaid Cymru member Jonathan Edwards called for Wales to separate from the England and Wales Cricket Board by 2020 and to establish itself as an independent national team, Mr. Edwards said; "We have a Welsh rugby team, football team, basketball team, even a national lacrosse team.
+In 2019, Plaid Cymru member Jonathan Edwards called for Wales to separate from the England and Wales Cricket Board by 2020 and to establish itself as an independent national team.
+Edwards said: "We have a Welsh rugby team, football team, basketball team, even a national lacrosse team.
 In cricket, however, we are still incorporated into England.
 That surely can't be right."